ebuilderCCO/DDC-SDK-Public/android/README.md

 ```

 ### Proguard
-DDC SDK classes need to be excluded from the proguard processing.
+In case your app has proguard rules enabled you need to ensure that DDC SDK classes are excluded from the proguard processing.
+For more on proguard see [https://developer.android.com/studio/build/shrink-code](https://developer.android.com/studio/build/shrink-code)

 Adjust your *proguard-rules.pro* file including the following lines:

 ```